 The international site to promote a pretty awesome movie. dev

-Some of my favorite projects from 4+ years ago, way back when smartphones weren't so smart
+A few of my favorite projects from pre-2010, back when smartphones weren't so smart:

 A cheeky and interactive Sarah Palin speech synthesizer that TMZ helped go very viral. concept + design + dev